kdmayer/kdmayer/README.md

 ### Hi there 👋

 - 🔭 I’m currently a PhD Student at Stanford University.
-You can find out more on my [webpage](https://kdmayer.github.io/)
+You can find out more on my [webpage](https://kdmayer.github.io/).
-- 🌱 I’m currently learning about Graph Neural Networks and Geometric Deep Learning
+- 🌱 I’m currently learning about Graph Neural Networks and Geometric Deep Learning.
-- ⚡ My research focuses on the decarbonization of the building/energy sector and integrates work in computer vision, remote sensing, and GIS
+- ⚡ My research focuses on the decarbonization of the building/energy sector and integrates work in computer vision and remote sensing.

 ![Kevin's GitHub stats](https://github-readme-stats.vercel.app/api?username=kdmayer&theme=dark&show_icons=true)